coseyfannitutti/discipline/doc/README.md

 [BOM (Parts List)](https://octopart.com/bom-tool/W4rybyut)

 Please note digikey is currently out of stock for the usb connector on this project.
-They have told me they should be back in stock in on or around September 7.
+They have told me they should be back in stock on or around September 7.

 If you are in the UK you can buy USB4085 type-c connectors from https://uk.farnell.com/